This post may contain affiliate links.

 I’ve been collecting pictures of the ship on a new Pinterest board, if you’d like to see.
 She’s vast, 5th biggest in the world.

 My mum and dad go on cruises, they enjoy dinner dances and shows, but from what I can see, cruising doesn’t have to be like that.
-If you look at cruise sites such as Cruiseabout they can show you what cruising offers families like ours.
+Cruising can offer a lot to families like ours if you pick the right ship and right cruise line.

 Fancy dressed-up dining isn’t our thing, good food is.
-I’ve posted before about how travel makes me thinner, I reckon all that is going to change, too.
+I’ve posted before about how travel makes me thinner, I reckon all that is going to change.
 I have a feeling we’ll have to update our wardrobes and not just because of the cold.

 Update: Read about how our cruise went here.
 We loved it!
 So much so that we’ve booked a return Atlantic crossing cruise in April.
 This time it’s only costing us $320 each, under $30/day, for a family cabin with balcony.
 Even more of a bargain!